FAQ

 A: The Moon Township Property Tax Office is responsible for collecting Real Estate Property taxes only, which include the Municipal and School District Taxes.
 This office is not permitted to collect wage taxes and has never collected wage taxes.
 All wage tax questions should be directed to the current collector agency, Jordan Tax Service at 412.835.5243 or call the Moon Township Municipal Building at 412-262-1700 for more information.
 The Moon property tax office can not answer or assist with any wage tax questions.

 School property taxes are collected July through August (discount period), September through October (face) and November through the end of December (penalty period) of the current tax year.
 It is the tax collector's duty and job as a municipal officer to collect these taxes, ensure that they are turned over to the proper taxing authorities and be there to answer, assist and guide taxpayers when situations arise.
-It is a convenience to the residents of the township to be able to discuss local property tax matters at a local office and to pay a local tax collector rather than an agency.
 An elected local property tax collector must be a resident of the community where they collect taxes, further ensuring prompt and personal service when necessary.
+Jordan Tax Service has been appointed Deputy Tax Collector offering full service Monday thru Friday, 8:00 AM – 4:30 PM.

-A: The answer is no, the tax collector simply collects and assists the tax payers and is legally trusted with turning over all collected taxes to the appropraite taxing body.
+A: The answer is no, the tax collector simply collects and assists the tax payers and is legally trusted with turning over all collected taxes to the appropriate taxing body.
 They have no authority to set the amount of taxes, discounts or penalties incurred on the tax bills.
-There are various programs, however, to assist with some reductions for homeowners, senior citizens and our disabled veterans, which my office has forms and applications for the benefit of the taxpayers, or can be found of the this website.
+There are various programs, however, to assist with some reductions for homeowners, senior citizens and our disabled veterans, forms can be found on this website.
 Millage rates are set by the Moon Township Board of Supervisors and the Moon Area School District Board.
 Any tax assistance programs are either county or state based as enacted by Allegheny County Council, the Allegheny County Chief Excutive, the Pennsylvania State Legislature or the Pennsylvania Governor's administration.

 Homestead/Farmstead Exclusion (Act 50)